Nightsky770/doyleforbinders/README.md

 Text and illustrations are in the public domain in the United States.

-CW: kidnapping and threatened rape, pet death, domestic abuse, animal cruelty, two instances of the ethnic slur "g---y" (uncensored).
+CW: kidnapping and threatened rape, pet death, domestic abuse, animal cruelty, ethnic slur "g---y" (uncensored), 19th-century terms for specific ethnic/cultural groups.

 Grateful acknowledgment is made to photographer Peter Castleton (https://flickr.com/photos/petercastleton/) for his lovely photograph "Dartmoor Tor", a cropped version of which is used here under a CC-BY-DEED license. flickr.com/photos/petercastleton/2995927031